KunderLavanya/Bmi-app/README.md

-BMI Calculator is used for checking the obesity rate in human body
+BMI Calculator is used for checking the obesity rate in human body.